Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

 \subsection{Audio Control}

 Audio control in video generation refers to the ability to synthesize videos from audio signals such as speech, music, or general sound.
 This form of control enables models to generate temporally aligned and semantically coherent videos based on audio cues.
-A prominent subdomain is voice control, which focuses on generating talking face videos or personalized portrait animations conditioned on speech input.
-Another direction is sound control, which utilizes broader forms of audio (e.g. music or ambient sound) to guide the generation of more general and diverse video content beyond facial animation.
+A subdomain is voice control, which focuses on generating talking face videos or personalized portrait animations conditioned on speech input.
+Another direction is sound control, which utilizes broader forms of audio (\textit{\textit{e.g.}}, music or ambient sound) to guide the generation with more general content beyond facial animation.